Neuropsychological Assessment

 WHAT DO I ASSESS CLIENTS FOR?

-Learning Disorders and Academic Issues
+Learning Disorders and Academic AREAS

-Mood and Trauma-Related Disorders
+Mood and Trauma-Related SYMPTOMS

-The Assessment Process
+The Autism, ADHD & Learning Disability Assessment Process

 Based in Westlake Village, CA